croquet/microverse/README.md

 By combining all together, Croquet Microverse helps developers to create a metaverse world interactively and quickly.
 And, the deployed web app requires zero-installation to run on users computers.

+## License

+The source code and assets in this repository are licensed under Apache License 2.0.

 ## Documentation

 The documentation for the Microverse Builder is located in the [docs](./docs) directory.